Qualcomm acquires Ukraine-born Augmented Pixels to beef up AR/VR development capacities

 “The technologies and expertise [developed by] Augmented Pixels could help increase Qualcomm’s [capacities in the fields of] Extended Reality (XR), Mixed Reality, Virtual Reality, and Augmented Reality,” writes industry blog AIN.UA, noting that Augmented Pixels’ founder Vitaly Goncharuk “will remain at Qualcomm in the XR team after the deal.”

-Founded in 2013 in Odessa, southern Ukraine, Augmented Pixels has developed a proprietary simultaneous localization and 3D mapping technology.
-This approach has applications in augmented reality navigation and 3D mapping for mobile phones, drones, and robots.
+Founded in 2013 in Odesa, southern Ukraine, Augmented Pixels has developed a proprietary simultaneous localisation and 3D mapping technology.
+This approach has applications in augmented reality navigation and 3D mapping for mobile phones, drones and robots.

 “A unique full technology stack allows the company to lead in the robotics and AR/VR markets.
-With the help of the CorpMap.AI product, Augmented Pixels will disrupt the current market of mapping solutions and offer unique solutions that will significantly reduce the cost of operations in logistics, facility management, and other markets,” said Goncharuk in previous statements.
+With the help of the CorpMap.AI product, Augmented Pixels will disrupt the current market of mapping solutions and offer unique solutions that will significantly reduce the cost of operations in logistics, facility management and other markets,” said Goncharuk in previous statements.

-The company’s earliest investor was AVentures Capital, a leading Ukrainian VC firm: “At that time, there were just three engineers and we helped set up legal entity,” recalled the firm’s co-founder Yevgen Sysoyev in an exchange with Ukraine Digital News.
+The company’s earliest investor was AVentures Capital, a leading Ukrainian VC firm: “At that time, there were just three engineers and we helped set up [a] legal entity,” recalled the firm’s co-founder Yevgen Sysoyev in an exchange with Ukraine Digital News.

 Two years later, after receiving a $1mn seed investment from The Hive, Augmented Pixels relocated from Ukraine to Palo Alto, California, leaving the R&D team in Ukraine.